sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 The **independent samples t-test** comes in two different forms, Student’s and Welch’s.
-The original Student *t*-test, which is the one I’ll describe in this section, is the simpler of the two but relies on much more restrictive assumptions than the Welch *t*-test.
+The original Student *t*-test, which is the one I will describe in this section, is the simpler of the two but relies on much more restrictive assumptions than the Welch *t*-test.
 Assuming for the moment that you want to run a two-sided test, the goal is to determine whether two “independent samples” of data are drawn from populations with the same mean (the null hypothesis) or different means (the alternative hypothesis).
-When we say “independent” samples, what we really mean here is that there’s no special relationship between observations in the two samples.
-This probably doesn’t make a lot of sense right now, but it will be clearer when we come to talk about the paired samples *t*-test later on.
-For now, let’s just point out that if we have an experimental design where participants are randomly allocated to one of two groups, and we want to compare the two groups’ mean performance on some outcome measure, then an independent samples *t*-test (rather than a paired samples *t*-test) is what we’re after.
+When we say “independent” samples, what we really mean here is that there is no special relationship between observations in the two samples.
+This probably does not make a lot of sense right now, but it will be clearer when we come to talk about the paired samples *t*-test later on.
+For now, let us just point out that if we have an experimental design where participants are randomly allocated to one of two groups, and we want to compare the two groups’ mean performance on some outcome measure, then an independent samples *t*-test (rather than a paired samples *t*-test) is what we are after.

-Okay, so let’s let µ\ :sub:`1` denote the true population mean for group 1 (e.g., Anastasia’s students), and µ\ :sub:`2` will be the true population mean for group 2 (e.g., Bernadette’s students),\ [#]_ and as usual we’ll let *X̄*\ :sub:`1` and *X̄*\ :sub:`2` denote the observed sample means for both of these groups.
-Our null hypothesis states that the two population means are identical (µ\ :sub:`1` = µ\ :sub:`1`) and the alternative to this is that they are not (µ\ :sub:`1` ≠ µ\ :sub:`1`).
-Written in mathematical-ese, this is:
+Okay, so let us let µ\ :sub:`1` denote the true population mean for group 1 (e.g., Anastasia’s students), and µ\ :sub:`2` will be the true population mean for group 2 (e.g., Bernadette’s students),\ [#]_ and as usual we will let *X̄*\ :sub:`1` and *X̄*\ :sub:`2` denote the observed sample means for both of these groups.
+Our null hypothesis states that the two population means are identical (µ\ :sub:`1` = µ\ :sub:`1`) and the alternative to thit is that they are not (µ\ :sub:`1` ≠ µ\ :sub:`1`).
+Written in mathematical-ese, thit is:

 | H\ :sub:`0`: µ\ :sub:`1` = µ\ :sub:`2`
 | H\ :sub:`1`: µ\ :sub:`1` ≠ µ\ :sub:`2`